tatsuro-kawamoto/datasets/2021_Starbucks_JIMOTO_Frappuccino/README.md

 - demographic.csv: Demographic information (see below) of each respondent

 ### graphml
-- starbuck_jimoto_frappuccino.graphml: Graph that contains all information in the csv files.
+- starbuck_jimoto_frappuccino.graphml: Graph that contains all information in the csv files

 ## Background and details